DDRB Funded Agencies

 SKILLS CENTER: Provides vocational training in healthcare support, hospitality, information technology, manufacturing, and warehouse to acquire the skills necessary for competitive employment.

-TRANSITION EMPLOYMENT SPECIALIST: Assists individuals with setting progressive goals that can lead to work opportunities in community employment.
-These goals address soft-skills, employment skills and barriers to competitive employment.
+TRANSITION EMPLOYMENT SPECIALIST: Assists individuals with setting progressive, personalized goals that support pathways to community employment.
+Services focus on developing soft skills, building employment-related competencies, and addressing barriers to achieving competitive employment.

-SUPPORTED EMPLOYMENT: Provides services of up to 6 hours or less per month to support an individual in competitive community employment.
+SUPPORTED EMPLOYMENT: Provides services of up to 6 hours or less per month of support to maintain competitive community employment.

 BCI Skills Center